-The paid subscription is the most common app revenue model, but subscription-based mobile apps, including Netflix, YouKu, Hulu, and Tencent Video have gained huge popularity in recent years.
+The paid subscription business model is the most common app revenue model, but subscription-based mobile apps, including Netflix, YouKu, Hulu, Amazon Prime, and Tencent Video have gained huge popularity in recent years.

-The subscription-based apps allow app users to subscribe and pay a monthly or annual fee for accessing the mobile app.
+The monthly subscription apps allow app users to subscribe and pay a monthly fee (or annual fee in case of annual subscription app) for accessing the mobile app.
 In exchange, the app must provide users with a seamless experience and incentivizing features.

 As subscription mobile apps are gaining momentum over the past couple of years, Apple is the only company that fully boards with subscriptions, even providing an incentive to companies, who pursue that pricing model.

-Moreover, the subscription-based app allows users to access content or services within an app on an ongoing basis, producing consistent revenue for app developing, generating more money for the app store, and enabling brands to start more dynamic relationships with their customers.
+Moreover, the subscription-based app allows users to access subscription-based content or subscription-based services within an app on an ongoing basis, producing a consistent revenue for app developing, generating more money for the app store, and enabling brands to start more dynamic relationships with their customers.

-According to the latest news from sensortower.com, the top-earning subscription-based mobile apps for November 2018 on the App Store and Google Play Store are Netflix, Tinder, Tencent Video, Pandora, Bumble and more.
+According to the latest news from sensortower.com, the top subscription apps for November 2018 on the App Store and Google Play Store are Netflix, Tinder, Tencent Video, Pandora, Bumble and more.
 Here’s the image, showing top subscription-based mobile apps by revenue for November 2018: